Automatic point cloud classification for construction

 Pix4D sees point clouds differently

 While Pix4D is known mostly for photogrammetry from drone-captured imagery, our processing delivers more than precise 2D orthomosaics, and 3D mesh/models.
-There is also the possibility to generate very dense and precise point clouds.
+There is also the possibility to generate very dense and precise point clouds, and of course, combine LIDAR with photogrammetry.

 Those familiar with terrestrial laser point clouds will find one interesting difference with point clouds generated via photogrammetry: the terrestrial laser scanning process requires an extra step and extra time to provide true-color point clouds.
 It requires running the laser scanner’s internal camera or even an external camera in the field and adding in the necessary processing time to add the true color to the point cloud.